OlivierLD/raspberry-coffee/http-tiny-server/README.md

 - `autobind`
 - `web.archive`

-If `autobind` exists and is set to `true`, No `BindException` will be raised.
+If `autobind` exists and is set to `true`, no `BindException` will be raised even if the specified port is busy.
 The default port (or the one given in `-Dhttp.port`) will be incremented until a free one is found.

 ##### Static pages
 Driven by the `static.docs` property, of the `Properties` object mentioned above.
 Defaulted to `/web/`.